 - Write down the measurement so you don't forget when you go to the tack shop.

 - This measurement is the size of the blanket you’ll need.
 If the measurement is an odd number, add one to it so you get an even number.
-For example, if you measure your horse and the measurement is 73 inches, add 1 and buy a 74 inch blanket.
-(Most blankets I’ve seen in North America are measured in inches, even in Canada.
-European made blankets will have a sizing chart for easy conversion.)
+For example, if you measure your horse and the measurement is 73 inches, add 1 and buy a 74-inch blanket.
 Most blankets have plenty of adjustment room, so you’ll be able to let the front fasteners out to accommodate that extra inch.